Forget about the “Easy” button… I want a “Pause” button.

 Finally, I could take a short daily nap and feel kind of energized and WORK in the same afternoon!
 Imagine that.
 And now that I didn’t have a 45-minute commute to and from work, I could use that extra time to finish even more work.

 Flexibility can make all the difference.
-If you prove yourself, and show that you are dependable, this can be one of the greatest options to negotiate with current or future employers.
+If you take the time to prove yourself, and show that you are dependable, this can be one of the greatest options to negotiate with current or future employers.
 Given today’s technology, many jobs can be done at home.

 But above all, you deserve RESPECT.
 And you should know your rights.